bezabu/bb-penguin/README.md

 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to check CSS.
 - [TinyPNG](https://tinypng.com/) was used to optimise images for faster loading times.
 - [GrammarCheck.net](https://www.grammarcheck.net/) was used to check for spelling and grammar errors.
+- [HTMLcolourcodes.com](https://htmlcolorcodes.com/) was used to get hex colour values.

 ## Deployment